mravendi/mravendi.github.io/_posts/tips_lr.md

-# ML Tips and Tricks
+# Best Practices for ML

-The machine learning and data science fields are based on some fundamentals and many techniques.
+Learning to apply best practices in machine learning (ML), deep learning (DL), and data science (DS) is the key to improve the performance of your models.
-In this post, I will share some of the important techniques that can help improve the performance of your ML models.
+In this post, I will share some of the best pracices that are applicable to most of ML/DL/DS problems.
+The code snippets in this post are based on Python and PyTorch.

 ## Basic Setup

-The focus of this post is about developing deep learning models.
-However, the techniques introduced are applicable to other ML algorithms.
+To train the models, we need the following elements:
+- data (training, validation, test)
+- a model
+- a loss function
+- an optimizer

 We assume to have the training, validation, and test datasets.
 We use the training dataset to train the model.
 The validation dataset is used to track the model's performance during training.
 We use the test dataset for the final evaluation of the model.
 The target values of the test dataset are usually hidden from us.

-To develop our data-driven models, the following elements are required:
-- Training data (input and target)
-- The model
-- The loss function
-- The optimizer

 You can see the interaction between these elements in the following diagram:
 ![trainingloop](https://github.com/mravendi/mravendi.github.io/blob/master/images/tipstricks/trainingloop.png)

-In each iteration of the training loop, we select a batch of training data.
-Then, we feed the data to the model to get the model predictions.
-After that, we calculate the loss value.
-Next, we compute the gradients of the loss function with respect to the model parameters.
-Finally, the optimizer updates the parameters based on the gradients.
-This loop continues.
-We also use a validation dataset to track the model's performance during training.